 The honest review

-Grand Hyatt Baha Mar is the flagship family-oriented resort within Baha Mar, a 1,000-acre integrated resort development on Cable Beach (10 minutes west of downtown Nassau).
-The Baha Mar complex includes three connected hotels (Grand Hyatt, Rosewood Baha Mar, SLS Baha Mar) that share pool zones, restaurant infrastructure, beach access, and the Baha Mar Casino (one of the largest in the Caribbean).
+Grand Hyatt Baha Mar is the family hotel within Baha Mar, a 1,000-acre integrated resort development that opened in 2017 on Cable Beach, about 10 minutes west of downtown Nassau.
+The Baha Mar complex includes three hotels — Grand Hyatt, Rosewood Baha Mar, and SLS Baha Mar — that operate as separate brands but share pool infrastructure, restaurant access, beach frontage, and the Baha Mar Casino.

-Food: 12+ restaurants across the Baha Mar complex.
-Standouts include Cleo (Mediterranean), Filet Caya (steakhouse), 3Tides (Japanese fusion), and Costa (poolside).
-All accessible from Grand Hyatt rooms.
-Kids menus throughout.
+Dining across the Baha Mar complex: 12-plus restaurants accessible from Grand Hyatt rooms.
+Standouts include Cleo (Mediterranean), Filet Caya (steakhouse), 3Tides (Japanese fusion), and the Costa Beach Club for casual poolside meals.
+Kids menus are standard across venues.

-ESPA spa at Grand Hyatt has 24 treatment rooms with hydrotherapy circuit and dedicated couples suites.
-The Rosewood Baha Mar spa (accessible to Grand Hyatt guests) is even more refined.
+ESPA at Grand Hyatt has 24 treatment rooms with a hydrotherapy circuit and couples suites.
+The Rosewood Baha Mar spa is accessible to Grand Hyatt guests and operates at the higher Rosewood service standard.

-World of Hyatt loyalty integration matters.
-Kids stay free in parent's room, Hyatt points earning at 3x on resort spend, and the property is bookable with Hyatt points (typically 35,000-50,000 points/night).
-For families with substantial Hyatt point balances, this can be the best-value Bahamas booking.
+World of Hyatt integration: kids stay free in parent's room, points earn at 3x on resort spend, and the property books with Hyatt points at typically 35,000-50,000 points per night.
+For families with Hyatt balances, this is one of the strongest Bahamas redemption options.

 Who this works for